CraigWrenasmir/wrenasmir-novel-live/drafts/1 Train/Scene A/scene-a.md

 At meaning's edge the imagination still flickers.
 It is jigsaw daylight between shy evergreen canopies.
 I am on my way to see my friend.
-The train is steady and the sky is both very far above us and also lying flat against these knife grazed windows.
+The train is steady and the sky is both very far above us and lying flat against these knife grazed windows.
 It is a Saturday.
 Good morning.